 Trusting those whom you have been hurt by is difficult.
 The wall that adolescents often put up is sometimes too strong to break through.
 Animals, with their quiet patience and infinite listening abilities, are often the first to crack the facade and allow emotions to show.
 Once teens feel safe, they often make tentative steps in the direction of trusting others and begin searching to make productive and rewarding human relationships as well.

 Why Animal Therapy Treatment Programs Are Successful

 At Ironwood Maine, animals are utilized as therapeutic facilitators to improve socialization and communication, to decrease boredom and isolation, to increase mood, to lessen depression, to decrease manipulative behavior, to improve memory and recall, and address grief and loss issues.
-Treatment is individualized to each teen’s specific needs, and outcomes from equine assisted therapy, canine therapy and working with other animals have been extremely successful.
+Treatment is individualized to each teen’s specific needs, and outcomes from Equine Therapy, canine therapy and working with other animals have been extremely successful.

 Staff have observed teens grooming their horses lovingly while telling the horse all about their days and their struggles.
 To struggling teens, these relationships seem so easy and uncomplicated.
 Here is a relationship in which they give and get back, in which they talk and feel heard, in which they must listen to the animal’s body language in order to communicate.
 Animals have different personalities and teens must learn how to read each animal’s signals and deal with personality quirks.
 Sometimes teens don’t like working with a certain animal at first; however, after they figure each other out they see how building the relationship is a metaphor for dealing with social situations.